rydmike/rydmike.github.io/colorscheme.md

 The chosen color scheme for the demonstration below was selected because it uses colors that makes the differences obvious.
 Depending on your color scheme's colors, the differences might be less obvious.
-The key differences are marked with red boxes on the image from standard method on the left side.
+The key differences are marked with red boxes on the image from standard method, shown on the left side.

 #### Light Theme Mode Comparison

 Apart from the more nuanced and selective surface and background color branding, we see some highlighted differences on Material UI widgets in the **Theme Showcase** section.
-There are also some colors in the old ThemeData that do not get color scheme based colors applied to them at all!
-The fact that those are missing, impacts colors of some widgets that still use them for their defaults, they will be left at the blue shades even in this orange and green colored theme.
+There are also some colors in the old ThemeData that do not get color scheme based colors applied at all!
+The fact that those are missing, impacts colors of some widgets that still use them for their default colors, they will be left at the blue shades even in this orange and green colored theme.

 These screenshots are straight from package [**Example 5**](https://rydmike.com/flexcolorscheme5).
 The example has a built-in toggle that allows you to try a `ColorScheme` based theme, using the standard `ThemeData.from(colorscheme)` theme creation method or the `FlexColorScheme.toTheme` property (getter).
 The toggle that switches between these options, is marked in the screenshot below.

 <img src="https://rydmike.com/assets/ColorSchemeCompareLight.png?raw=true" alt="compare light"/>